SpencerEverly/dnSpy/README.md

 - Output window logs various debugging events, and it shows timestamps by default :)
 - Assemblies that decrypt themselves at runtime can be debugged, dnSpy will use the in-memory image.
 You can also force dnSpy to always use in-memory images instead of disk files.
 - Public API, you can write an extension or use the C# Interactive window to control the debugger

+# Debugger (SEE Mod)

+- Optionally toggle the default DLLs that is loaded on startup for any reason

 # Assembly Editor